Albanese govt lodges wage rise submission

 Prime Minister Anthony Albanese will sign a letter to the Fair Work Commission advocating for an increase to the minimum wage.

-But the government will not specify the rate at which the minimum wage should be raised.
+But the government will not specify how much the minimum hourly rate should rise.

-Mr Albanese says his government will lodge a submission to the commission on Friday undertaking a wages review, as he promised during the election campaign.
+Mr Albanese said his government would lodge a submission to the commission undertaking the wages review on Friday, as he promised during the election campaign.

 “There won’t be a number in the submission,” Mr Albanese told ABC radio.